soniah/blog/content/posts/2016-02-15-a-small-m4-recipe.md

-"They" say that [Linux m4 is a useful tool](https://en.wikipedia.org/wiki/M4_%28computer_language%29) but I've never been able to get my head around it.
+"They" say that [Linux m4 is a useful tool](https://en.wikipedia.org/wiki/M4_%28computer_language%29) but I've never had the time to get my head around it.
 This is a small recipe.

 <!--more-->

 I find `m4` difficult because the examples are more complex than what I need, therefore I never use it, therefore I never get better at it.
-Here's an example I used to get me going, which could've been done with any number of other tools (`sed`, `perl`, etc).
-But why use `m4`?
-Because it does the job, and no installation is required on (locked down) Linux servers.
+Here's a starter example, which could've been done with any number of other tools (`sed`, `perl`, etc).
+But why `m4`?
+Because it does the job and no installation is required on (locked down) Linux servers.

 This snippet dynamically generates an ssh config file (with `ProxyCommand`):